milkytracker/milkytracker.github.io/docs/example-prophet-juno-arp-like-synths-in-milkytracker.md

 ---
 layout: page
-title: Prophet Juno Arp-like Synths in milkytracker
+title: Prophet Juno Arp-like Synths in Milkytracker
 navigation_weight: 5
 ---

 How to reproduce fat sounding synths in Milkytracker?<br>
-Simple..let's take Raina's amazing [Cyberculosis.xm](/songs/raina-Cyberculosis.zip) as example.<br>
+Simple!
+Let's take Raina's amazing [Cyberculosis.xm](/songs/raina-Cyberculosis.zip) as example.<br>
 All you need is this:<br>

 <div style="text-align:center">